Cohost onboarding

 After the show

-You are not required to do all of these.
+You are not required to do all of it.
 The bias is: post when the content earns it, skip when it does not.
 Authenticity beats volume.
+And if a clip Sam posts later in the week would land with your audience, share that too.

 What NOT to do